-This algorithm performs an optimized product of two square 2-by-2 matrices.
-The algorithm assumes that matrix A (first matrix) is column-major before entering the armral_cmplx_mat_mult_2x2_f32 function.

-Matrix B (second matrix) is also assumed to be column-major.
-The result of the product is a column-major matrix.
-In LTE and 5G, you can use the armral_cmplx_mat_mult_2x2_f32 function in the equalization step in the formula:
+This function performs an optimized product of two square 2-by-2 matrices.
+The function assumes matrices are stored in column-major order.
+In LTE and 5G, you can use the $armral_cmplx_mat_mult_2x2_f32$ function in the equalization step in the formula: